gikonekos/Space-Panicco-Archive/README.md

 Released
 **1994-09-20**

-The game was developed under the name **BUGSOFT**, which served both as a circle name and as Motoi Kenkichi's personal handle at the time.
+The game was developed by the Japanese doujin software circle
+**BUGSOFT**.

 ---

 ## Distribution History

-Space Panicco was originally distributed in 1994 through Japanese hobbyist software channels.
+Space Panicco was originally distributed in **1994** through Japanese hobbyist software channels.

-The game was first distributed on floppy disks at events such as Comiket (Comic Market), packaged with a printed instruction sheet.
+The game was first distributed on floppy disks at events such as **Comiket (Comic Market)**, packaged with a printed instruction sheet.

-Later updates were also distributed through Japanese dial-up BBS systems (grassroots bulletin board services), which were a common distribution method for PC-98 doujin software during the 1990s.
+Later versions were distributed online through the **Vector software library**, a major Japanese freeware and shareware distribution site.

+Vector also produced CD-ROM compilations of its software archive, which were distributed to registered authors at the time.

+Today the game is preserved here on **GitHub (2026)** as part of a historical archive project documenting PC-98 software and Japanese doujin game culture.

 ---